orangespaceman/training-notes/html-css.md

 ### Classes and IDs

-Sometimes you'll want to add styling or interactivity to only certain parts of a page.
+Sometimes you'll want to add styling or interactivity to only certain parts of a page

-For example, you might want to make a paragraph look bigger.
+For example, you might want to make a paragraph look bigger

-We can target specific HTML elements through their id or class attributes.
+We can target specific HTML elements through their `id` or `class` attributes

 ```
 <p id="intro">Lorem ipsum dolor sit amet</p>